-Figure 17: Asset breakdown (% of Portfolio)
+Figure 17: Asset breakdown (% of Portfolio) as at 31 December 2018

-The average credit quality of GBO's investment portfolio is AA- (Standard & Poors), (2016: AA-).
+The average credit quality of GBO's investment portfolio is AA- (Standard & Poors) (2017: AA-).

 There has been no material change in the composition of the portfolio, with the German Government remaining the most material risk concentration.
 This exposure is managed through ongoing review and monitoring by the TRC Investment Committee and GBO's external investment managers.